florianporada/portfolio/src/content/about/index.md

 ---
 date: '2017-05-04'
 name: 'Florian'
-short: 'I build and explore technology in order to find and solve problems.'
+short: 'I build and explore new technologies.'
 featuredimage: ./portrait_transparent.png
 ---

 - Antidisciplinary
 - Hard- and Software

+I build and explore technology in order to find and solve problems.'

 Florian writes code and builds stuff at the move lab.
 He is the connecting piece between concept and implementation.